How to Prototype a Dashboard?

 We often associate dashboard design with enterprise products.
 But dashboards are everywhere, including social media applications, games, and even our mobile devices.
 These dashboards show users critical information in a succinct visualization that’s easy to digest.

-Let’s explore dashboard design and prototyping plus some best practices to ensure you create amazing dashboard experiences for your customers.
+Let’s explore dashboard UI design and prototyping plus some best practices to ensure you create amazing dashboard user experiences for your customers.

 UXPin is an advanced code-based design tool allowing you to create accurate dashboard prototypes for meaningful, actionable feedback from usability participants and stakeholders.
-Sign up for a free trial to start prototyping dashboards with UXPin today!
+UXPin’s Merge technology helps bring teams together by allowing them use a single source of truth in the product development process.
+Learn more about UXPin Merge.

 What is a Dashboard?